-Because the effects of the cannabis article depend on its chemical composition, fit-forpurpose validated analytical methods are needed to quantitatively estimate the constituents.
-While delta-9 THC and CBD are the well-known and most-studied cannabinoids, their chromatographic separation from other cannabinoids and potentially co-eluting components should be ensured to accurately measure the components.
+Because the effects of the hemp article depend on its chemical composition, fit-for-purpose validated analytical methods are needed to quantitatively estimate the constituents.
+While cannabidiol (CBD) is a well-known and well-studied cannabinoid, its chromatographic separation from other cannabinoids and potentially co-eluting components should be ensured to accurately measure the components.
 Also, essential variables that impact the constituent composition should be considered in defining the quality specifications.
 Some variables include age of the plant, ideal climate, harvest seasons, and postharvest process conditions (e.g., drying process, extraction solvents, extraction ratios, etc.).